back to top

 October 18, 2006 |

-O Yeah!
-The first and still one of the finest.
+Serie 'O': the first and still one of the finest.

-Oliva Serie 'O' Cigars earn its O as the original Oliva blend to hit the market.
+Oliva Serie 'O' is the first major blend released by the Oliva Family.
 The all-Nicaraguan tobaccos used give this cigar a medium well-rounded body and aroma.
 A silky Nicaraguan Habano wrapper finishes this cigar making it look almost as good as it tastes.
-The blend's release in 2005 was met with some of the highest ratings ever received including a '92' rating from Cigar Aficionado, followed up by a '94' rating and #11 Cigar of 2013 accolades.
-Don't pass up a chance to smoke the fabulous flagship blend from the most respected cigar families in the industry.
+Serie O’s release in 2005 was met with some of the highest ratings ever received including a '92' rating from Cigar Aficionado, followed up by a '94' rating and #11 Cigar of 2013 accolades.
+Don't pass up a chance to smoke the fabulous flagship blend from the most respected names in the industry.

 Q & A: Humidity Levels for Different Wrapper Types